How much does Adsense pay per page view

-Do you want to know how much does Google Adsense pay its publishers?
+Do you want to know how much does Google AdSense pay its publishers?

-I myself will show you the amount of money that Google AdSense pays its publishers per page view.
-Being a blogger and an AdSense publisher for decades, you are in the right place to take your time to read through this post.
+In this guide, I will show you the amount of money that Google AdSense pays its publishers per page view.
+I am a Google AdSense publisher for years, so I assure you that here is the right place to help you know how much does AdSense pay and how much you will potentially make from your website or blog.

 How much does Adsense pay for its publishers